-NIU Police and Public Safety (even if campus safety knows both you and the perpetrator—they are still responsible for your protection)
+NIU Police and Public Safety (even if staff members know both you and the perpetrator—they are still responsible for your protection)

 Important Safety Note: If the dangerous situation involves a partner, go to the police or a shelter first.

 What to bring

 Important papers and documents: birth certificate, social security card, license, passport, medical records, bills, etc.

 House or residence hall room keys, car keys, cash, credit cards, medicine, important numbers, cell phone.

 If you are preparing to leave, keep all of the above-mentioned items in an emergency bag.
 Hide the bag somewhere safe; it is best if not in the house or your car.
 If the bag is discovered by the perpetrator, you can call the bag a “hurricane,” “tornado,” or “fire” bag to keep the reason for the bag anonymous.